leemgs/detecting-emotion-cnn-20241128-1900/README.md

 # README.md

-## Emotion Detection Using CNN Model and MATLAB 2024b
+## Detecting Face Emotion from USB Camera Using CNN Model and MATLAB 2024b

 This repository contains MATLAB code for building and deploying a Convolutional Neural Network (CNN) to detect emotions from images.
 The workflow includes dataset preparation, model training, validation, and live camera integration for real-time emotion detection.